 10. Just Images and Voices: Build loyalty and lifelong donors

 You need to keep building the relationship in the stewardship phase, and here is a video idea I especially like for that.
 These are simple, short videos without narration.
-Think music video or video poetry.
 Viewers are not directly told what to think.
-People attach their own feelings and memories to the piece … and this creates a deep personal connection.
+This lets people attach their own feelings and memories to the piece … creating a deeply personal experience.

 Try some with voices too.

-- We relate to people who are like us.
-See other donors tell us why they give.
+- We relate to people who are like us, so show other donors telling us why they give.

 - Share helpful information from your experts and thought leaders.

 - Attract viewers with FAQ videos about issues, trends and advancements.
 Simple to make.
 Use a screen with a question followed by a person on camera giving the answer.